Mayokun28/StegHub-DevOps-Cloud-Engineering-Projects/MEAN-STACK/MEAN-Stack-Documentation.md

+# Deploying a Simple Book Register Web Form using MEAN STACK on an EC2 Instance
 # Introduction

 The MEAN stack is a popular JavaScript stack used for building web applications.
 It stands for MongoDB, Express.js, AngularJS (or Angular), and Node.js.
 Here's a brief overview of each component: